Benefits of Joining a Greek Organization

 Three of the four sororities reside in University-owned facilities called chapter houses, where members are expected to live and eat their meals.
 Each chapter house is staffed by a live-in house director.
 The room and board cost for a sorority is the same as living in a residence hall and purchasing a “B” meal plan.
 Sorority chapter houses are alcohol and substance free communities.

 Each sorority house has a different floor plan and room configuration.
 Alpha Chi Omega offers mostly four-person rooms, while Delta Gamma and Pi Beta Phi offer mostly double rooms.
 All houses have meeting rooms and study areas.
 During recruitment your student will tour the chapter houses and learn more about each living arrangement.

-None of the fraternities currently have housing on campus, but have on and off campus meeting places for their regular meetings and events.
+Currently, Sigma Chi is the only fraternities with a hall on campus, however all of the fraternities have on and off campus meeting places for their regular meetings and events.
 Fraternities can apply for on campus housing if they meet university requirements.
 For fraternities, on campus housing is typically a residential hall or building and meal plans can be purchased.